lf-lang/reactor-cpp/README.md

 make examples
 ```

+Alternatively take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) for building with nix package manager.

 ## Extras

 reactor-cpp can be build with [tracing support](https://github.com/lf-lang/reactor-cpp/tree/master/tracing).
 This provides a powerful tool for analyzing and debugging reactor applications.

+## Contributing

+The best place to start contributing to this repo is probally the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Documentation